MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/set-password-expiration-policy.md

 As an admin, you can make user passwords expire after a certain number of days, or set passwords to never expire.
 > [!Tip]
 > By default, passwords are set to never expire.
 Current research strongly indicates that mandated password changes do more harm than good.
 They drive users to choose weaker passwords, re-use passwords, or update old passwords in ways that are easily guessed by hackers.
+If setting password to never expire its recommended to enable [multi-factor authentication](../security-and-compliance/set-up-multi-factor-authentication.md).

 > [!IMPORTANT]
 > Only [Office 365 global admins](../add-users/about-admin-roles.md) can perform these steps.